TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 16/1 Samuel 16.9.md

 ---

 Then Jesse made Shammah to pass by.
-And he said, Neither hath Jehovah chosen this.
+He said, "Neither has Yahweh chosen this one."